Chart Color Schemes

 Wishart's population is slightly older than the national pattern

 The median age in Wishart is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
 Compared to Greater Brisbane, Wishart has a notably higher proportion of individuals aged 5-14 (16.8% locally) but a lower proportion of those aged 25-34 (7.2%).
-According to post-2021 Census data, the population aged 15 to 24 has increased from 12.8% to 14.9%, while the 25 to 34 age group has decreased from 8.6% to 7.2%.
-By 2041, Wishart's demographic is expected to change significantly.
-The population aged 85 and above is projected to grow by 73%, reaching 593 people from the current 343.
-Residents aged 65 and older are anticipated to represent 72% of this growth.
-Conversely, the populations aged 15 to 24 and 0 to 4 are expected to decline.
+Post-2021 Census data shows that the 15 to 24 age group has increased from 12.8% to 14.9%, while the 25 to 34 cohort has decreased from 8.6% to 7.2%.
+By 2041, Wishart's population is forecasted to undergo significant demographic changes.
+The 85+ age group is expected to grow by 73%, reaching 593 people from the current 343.
+Residents aged 65 and older will represent 72% of this growth.
+Conversely, the 15 to 24 and 0 to 4 age cohorts are anticipated to experience population declines.